-Supreme Court Justice Joseph Story and former President John Quincy Adams helped establish the illegality of the slave trade in the Amistad case, 1844, which was portrayed in Steven Spielberg's 1997 movie Amistad.
+Supreme Court Justice Joseph Story and former President John Quincy Adams helped establish the illegality of the slave trade in 1844, as portrayed in Steven Spielberg's 1997 movie Amistad.

-A prominent member of the new Republican Party, Salmon P. Chase was appointed as Chief Justice by Lincoln, where he defended so many escaped slaves that he was nicknamed "Attorney-General of Fugitive Slaves."
+A member of the newly created Republican Party, Salmon P. Chase defended so many escaped slaves that he was nicknamed "Attorney-General of Fugitive Slaves."

 In 1843, pro-slavery Democrats attacked Cassius Marcellus Clay and shot him in the chest, but he was able to fight them off with his Bowie knife.

-In 1849, while making an anti-slavery speech, he was attacked, beaten, stabbed, and almost shot, till he fought off his attackers.
+In 1849, while making an anti-slavery speech, Clay was attacked, beaten, stabbed, and almost shot, till he fought off his attackers.

 In a speech made before the Senate at the time Missouri was petitioning for statehood, Rufus King stated: